MeRoSya/AncudTest/README.md

 # AncudTest

-Test tasks
+Test task

 ## Concept

-Program sorting an array of unsigned int from binary file and write it to another file
+The program sorts an array of unsigned ints from a binary file and write it to another file

 ## Usage

-*"ParallelSort"* performs sorting of array.
+*"ParallelSort"* performs sorting of an array.
 Default file to sort: *"./Array"*.
 Default file to output: *"./Sorted_Array"*

 Command line options:
-* -h [ --help ] shows help
+* -h [ --help ] Shows help
-* -o [ --ofile ] arg\tA path to the output file
+* -o [ --ofile ] arg A path to the output file
 * -i [ --ifile ] arg A path to the input file

 *"FileGenerator"* generates file of needed size.
 Default size: 1 KB

 Command line options:
-* -h [ --help ] shows help
+* -h [ --help ] Shows help
-* -s [ --size ] arg Input size of generating file
+* -s [ --size ] arg Size of generating file
 * -p [ --prefix ] arg Prefix

 Prefixes:<br>